Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Topic Recommendation

 \textbf{Logistic Regression}: This classifier uses a logistic function to model the probabilities describing the possible outcomes of a single trial.

-\textbf{FastText} Developed by Facebook, FastText is a library for learning word representations and sentence classification especially in the case of rare words by exploiting character level information \mbox{\cite{joulin2017bag}}.
+\textbf{FastText} Developed by Facebook, FastText is a library for learning word representations and sentence classification especially in the case of rare words by exploiting character level information \cite{joulin2017bag}.
 We have used FastText to train a supervised text classifier.

-\textbf{DistilBERT}: Transformers are the state-of-the-art models which use attention mechanisms and disregard the recurrent component of Recurrent Neural Networks (RNN) \mbox{\cite{vaswani2017attention}}.
-Transformers are showed to generate higher quality results, they are more parallelizable, and require significantly less time to train compared to RNNs.
-Using the transformer concept, Bidirectional Encoder Representations from Transformers (BERT) was proposed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context \mbox{\cite{devlin2018bert}}.
-BERT employs a two tasks of Masked Language Modeling (MLM) and Next Sentence Prediction (NSP) on a large corpus constructed from the Toronto Book Corpus and Wikipedia.
+\textbf{DistilBERT}: Transformers are the state-of-the-art models which exploit the attention mechanism and disregard the recurrent component of Recurrent Neural Networks (RNN) \cite{vaswani2017attention}.
+Transformers are showed to generate higher quality results for several NLP tasks, they are more parallelizable, and require significantly less time to train compared to RNNs.
+Using the transformer concept, Bidirectional Encoder Representations from Transformers (BERT) was proposed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context \cite{devlin2018bert}.
+BERT employs a two tasks of Masked Language Modeling and Next Sentence Prediction on a large corpus constructed from the Toronto Book Corpus and Wikipedia.
 DistilBERT developed by HuggingFace \mbox{\cite{sanh2019distilbert}}, was proposed to pre-train a smaller general-purpose language model compared to BERT.
 DistilBERT combines language modeling, distillation and cosine-distance losses to leverage the inductive biases learned by pre-trained larger models.
 The authors have shown DistilBERT can be fine-tuned with good performances on a variety of tasks.
-They claim compared to BERT, DistilBERT decreases the model size by 40\%, while retaining 97\% of its language understanding capabilities and being 60\% faster.
+They claim compared to BERT, DistilBERT decreases the model size by $40\%$, while retaining $97\%$ of its language understanding capabilities and being $60\%$ faster.